sruthipapanasa/B14_Q1_Submission/README.md

 This notebook provides visualizations that analyze the results of the previous agent responses.
 We break the responses down by the distribution of their level of agreement, by which political candidate they support, how similar their perspectives are to each other, and how frequently they output a certain response.
 ### final_bias_visualizations.ipynb
 This notebook analyzes some concerning biases that the agents might have.
 It provides some visualizations that help us break down and understand certain biases, and disprove other biases.
+Instead of testing all 10 topics for bias as it was too time-consuming, we picked 5 topics to test.
 We conclude by analyzing why these agents answer questions the way that they do.